joesan/plant-simulator-deployment/README.md

 4. The tagged image from step 2 is then updated here in this project in one of the deployment files, depending on which application is being deployed

-5. Comit the deployment file and voila, your changes should be available in production within the next few minutes!
+5. Commit the deployment file and voila, your changes should be available in production within the next few minutes!
 It is here where the idea of GitOps really kick in.
 Good indeed or?

 ## Before you begin